The Constitution and By Laws were revised at the NHA Annual Meeting on September 30, 2017.

 Section 14 – The National Forage Testing Committee shall promote consistent hay testing from laboratory to laboratory nationwide.

-Section 15 – The President shall appoint five full members who shall compose the Nominating Committee.
-This Committee shall prepare and submit to the members during the first day’s proceedings of the annual meeting, the names of the nominees for Second Vice-President and Board of Directors for the ensuing year.
+Section 15 – The Nominating Committee shall consist of five Full Members.
+This Committee shall prepare and submit to the members no later than during the first day’s proceedings of the annual meeting of members, the names of nominees for the position of Second Vice-President and other Directors to be voted on at that meeting for the ensuing year.
 The Nominating Committee shall also put forth names of nominees for any other officer position(s) not filled for the ensuing year according to the succession provision in Article III, Section 1.
-These nominations shall be known as the Regular Ticket.
 The election thereon shall be held by the members during the second day of the annual meeting.

-Section 16 – The members may nominate independent candidates for the positions of Second Vice-President, Board of Directors, and First Vice-President/Treasurer if the position became vacant during the year.
-Such independent nominations shall be subscribed to by at least ten full members of the Association in good standing and shall be submitted to the Executive Director/Assistant Treasurer prior to the election of officers and members of the Board of Directors.
+Section 16 – The Full Members may nominate independent candidates for the positions of Second Vice-President, Board of Directors, and First Vice-President/Treasurer if the position became vacant during the year.
+Such independent nominations shall be subscribed to by at least ten Full Members of the Association in good standing and shall be submitted to the Executive Director/Assistant Treasurer prior to the election of officers and members of the Board of Directors.

 Product Protection and Food Safety and Modernization Act (FSMA)